 Other great visuals

 A picture is worth a thousand words (maybe more).
 Here are some resources to show concepts that are too big to imagine.
 The Great Pacific Gyre may be the size of Texas or as big as Russia.
 What does that look like?
-We have resources for you.
+We have resources.

-- Planet or Plastic? by NatGeo has some amazing graphics about where the plastic comes from, where it goes, why it matters, and what we can do.
+- Planet or Plastic? by NatGeo answers where the plastic comes from, where it goes, why it matters, and what we can do.

-- Feeding 9 Billion by NatGeo is another great analysis of how our planet will feed more people as the population grows.
+- Feeding 9 Billion by NatGeo looks at how to feed people as the population grows.

-- Population Clock by Census.gov shows the number of people on Earth and in the United States in real time.
+- Population Clock by Census.gov counts people on Earth in real time.

 - Can you guess what America will look like in 10,000 years?
-A Quiz.
-The New York Times produces fun interactive elements.
-This one focuses on sea level rise.
+The New York Times produces this quiz focusing on sea level rise.

 - U.S. Energy Mapping from EIA is a bit overwhelming.
 If you use the filters, it can show the resources and generation facilities for America's power.

-- Save the Food has tips and planning features, so we can eat our food without waste.
+- Save the Food has tips and planning features, so we can eat without waste.

 - City Lab has fun and insightful articles on transportation and solutions.

-- Climate Central offers personalizable infographics about nearby climate effects.
+- Climate Central offers interactive infographics about climate effects.